Pope Francis: Health improving after night in hospital

 It added tests had ruled out heart problems and pneumonia.

-In an earlier statement, the Vatican confirmed he had not tested positive for Covid-19.
+In an earlier statement, the Vatican confirmed he was not suffering from Covid-19.

+The Argentine pontiff marked 10 years as head of the Catholic Church earlier this month.
+He has suffered a number of health issues throughout his life, including having part of one of his lungs removed at age 21.

+While keeping a busy schedule and travelling widely, he has for the past year used a wheelchair because of knee pain and admitted last summer he had to slow down.